 Telcos are turning to AI to cope with volatile shifts in customer demand and to optimise supply.
 But current machine learning systems, which are unable to anticipate demand shocks or supply-chain disruptions, are failing to unlock real efficiency savings and growth.

 Causal AI identifies the cause-and-effect relationships that govern supply-and-demand dynamics in telecommunications, enabling providers to harness the true value of AI.

 Telecoms stand at the crossroads of the information revolution but are handicapped by ageing infrastructure at the same time as surging demand.
 The can turn to Machine Learning to stay on top of their problems, but current AI techniques often fail to realise ROI:

-Optimising network traffic in real time requires the ability to process huge amounts of data in real time, continuously adapting to new data as well as flexible deployment options.
-Causal AI addresses these challenges and is also able to optimise for a specific KPI of the network like inference time, energy consumption or utilisation from raw data.
+Optimizing network traffic in real time requires the ability to process huge amounts of data in real time, continuously adapting to new data as well as flexible deployment options.
+Causal AI addresses these challenges and is also able to optimize for a specific KPI of the network like inference time, energy consumption or utilisation from raw data.